Agent-Hellboy/gunicorn-prometheus-exporter/docs/installation.md

 ### Check Application Health

-Your main application should still be accessible at `http://localhost:8000`.
+Your main application should still be accessible at your configured bind address and port.

 ## 🐳 Docker Setup